nikoaha/portfolio/Customer display webusb solution/README.md

 display device via Google Chrome browser.
 The WebUSB API was the solution for this kind of implementation.

 The final version of this project is meant to be run for a cloud service.
 When the seller adds items to the invoice during counter sale, each product's name and price are printed to the customer display screen.
 Also when finalizing the invoice, the total price is shown to the screen to the customer.
+This version seen here in this folder is just a working test version with .html and .js files.

 The aim was to make the communication with the device as simple as possible without any special set ups.
 Plug-and-play is the desired action for this